ammar-elmesaly/Light-Pomodoro/README.md

 ### 3. Environment Variables

-Create a .env file inside the backend directory and add:
+Create a .env file inside the server directory and add:

 `MONGO_URI=your_mongodb_connection_string`